How to Start a Habit Journal (With Templates and Examples)

 For people tracking multiple habits, do not stack them into one mega-entry.
 Give each habit its own row per day.
 You want to see at a glance which habits are cruising and which are struggling.

-How to Set Up Your Habit Journal in 10 Minutes
+How Do You Set Up Your Habit Journal in 10 Minutes?

 The setup sequence: